nebari-dev/nebari-docs/docs/docs/faq.md

 ## What packages are needed in your environment to create a dashboard?

-When deploying an app with JHub App Launcher, you need to have the following in your environemtn:
+When deploying an app with JHub App Launcher, you need to have the following in your environment:
 - `jhub-apps` package
 - packages corresponding  to the dashboard framework (for example, `panel`, `gradio`, etc.)
 - any other libraries required for the analysis in the dashboard creation script/notebook